Can A Bad Starter Lock Up An Engine

 4. Warning Lights:

-You may see the check engine light, oil pressure light, or temperature light come on, indicating that there is a problem with the engine.
+You might see the check engine light, oil pressure light, or temperature light illuminating, indicating a problem with the engine.

 5. Smoke:

-This is a sign that something is seriously wrong with the engine, and you should pull over immediately and seek assistance.
+This indicates a severe issue with the engine, and you must pull over immediately, turn off the engine, and seek assistance.

 What to do if a Starter Lock Up the Engine?